awwad/depresolve/README.md

 ###Instructions for Use, Resolver

-Assume data/dependencies.json contains a dictionary of all distributions' dependencies, indexed by distribution key, elaborated via `depresolve.deptools.elaborate_dependencies(deps, versions_by_package)`.
+Assume data/dependencies.json contains a dictionary of all distributions' dependencies, indexed by distribution key, elaborated via `depresolve.depdata.elaborate_dependencies(deps, versions_by_package)`.
 (For format details, see [depresolve/depdata.py](depresolve/depdata.py).
 To download, see [above](#installation-of-scraper-and-resolver).)

 ```
 >>> import depresolve.depdata as data